simonccc/Cloudfare-DNS-Updater/README.md

 ## About
 Small python script that updates DNS record on a Cloudfare domain to achieve DDNS.

+## Requirements
+1. A domain you own that points to Cloudfare's nameservers
+2. A Cloudfare account
+3. Linux box & Python 3

 ## Usage

 1. Download https://github.com/mscribellito/Cloudfare-DNS-Updater/archive/master.zip